barebox/barebox/Documentation/user/networking.rst

 When built with ``CONFIG_NET_FASTBOOT=y`` and the global variable ``fastboot.net.autostart`` is set to true, barebox will listen for fastboot commands on UDP port 5554.
-You might need to configure a IP address first in order to use fastboot (e.g. via DHCP or statically; see above).
+You might need to configure an IP address first in order to use fastboot (e.g. via DHCP or statically; see above).

 Additionally, you have to configure at least the ``fastboot.partitions``